 A while back, I simply could not sleep.
 An idea for a children’s book had suddenly popped into my head with a sense of urgency.
 This story told me that I must write it down right that second or it may be lost forever.
 So I got up and listened to that little voice and started clicking away on the computer.

-On the Walk Home has become my first attempt at really trying to get my writing in front of maybe millions of sets of eyes all over the world.
 The story is alive on a page.
 I think it is something that will inspire families in various ways and perhaps make them think of things in their own lives just a little bit differently.
 Perhaps it will give them some insight into this thing we call life that they didn’t previously have.

 I personally believe that when inspiration like that basically stops you in your tracks and makes you take notice and action, that you should listen to it.
 It may be the idea for an invention.
 It may be the idea for something you are working on in your lab or in your garage.
 It may be the idea that you need to do something differently at work and you don’t understand at the time the reason for the urgency but none the less, it is there.